thinkb4/tech-debt-as-industrial-waste/README.md

 #### 6. Processing

-And here's where **all the previous work collapses into a concrete code** action by being recycled––if useful for other purposes––refactored, fixed, deprecated or disposed, and **annotations get added for the next cycle**.
+And here's where **all the previous work collapses into a concrete code** action by being recycled—if useful for other purposes—refactored, fixed, deprecated or disposed, and **annotations get added for the next cycle**.

 Also here, **metrics** can be extremely useful.
 How much code needed to be refactored, fixed or deprecated?
 Why?
 Was it old or a recently created code?